hakt0r/BDL/03-Git/BRANCHES.md

 **If pull --rebase goes wrong**

 git rebase --abort

+This will give you all the files you had before the pull.

 ## If you want to DELETE ALL YOUR LOCAL WORK
 ... and just get the updates from github